Garlic Air Fryer Pork Tenderloin

 • cooking spray

-• 2 tbsp garlic scape pesto (recipe link below) or 2 small heads roasted garlic
+• 2 tablespoon garlic scape pesto (recipe link below) or 2 small heads roasted garlic

 • kosher salt